bookschool/org/div/notes/Physical Science/05 Chemical Reactions/05 Chemical Reactions.md

 Carbon is present in the atmosphere in carbo = ,dioxide.
 Plants are natural storehouses of carb 'too.
 The carbon is stored in the tissues of plants during the process of photosynthesis.
-In this reactio energy from the sun transforms the reactants carbon dioxide and water into the products of glucose— a type of sugar—and oxygen.
+In this reactio energy from the sun transforms the reactants carbon dioxide and water into the products of glucoseâ€” a type of sugarâ€”and oxygen.
 The overall chemical reaction in this process follows:

   <figure>
     <img src="fig31.png" alt="Figure 31"/>